EmCat2000/manual/01-blocks-scripts-and-sprites/index.md

 ## Reporter Blocks and Expressions

 So
-far, we’ve used two kinds of blocks \index{block:reporter}: hat blocks and command blocks.
+far, we’ve used two kinds of blocks \index{block!reporter}: hat blocks and command blocks.
 Another kind is the *reporter* block, \index{Reporter block} which has an oval shape: ![image66.png](assets/image66.png) <!--  style="width:0.72917in;height:0.15625in" / --> .
 It’s called a “reporter” because when it’s run, instead of carrying out an action, it reports a value